Sibongile Mlambo

-Sibongile Mlambo is a US-based actress of Zimbabwean and South African heritage.
-She is known for starring in Netflix’s Lost in Space, the Starz historical adventure television series Black Sails and in films Honey 3 and The Last Face.
+Sibongile Mlambo is an actress of South African and Zimbabwean heritage.
+She is known for starring in Netflix's Lost in Space, the Starz historical adventure television series Black Sails and in films Honey 3 and The Last Face.
 She is also best known for her role as Tamora Monroe on the MTV television series Teen Wolf, as Donna on the Freeform television series Siren, and voicing Melusi in the Ubisoft multiplayer game Tom Clancy's Rainbow Six Siege.

 Early life and education

-Mlambo was born in Harare, Zimbabwe, with a twin brother.
-She has an older sister who is also an actress.
-She pursued her tertiary education in the United States and has lived in Texas, New York, Spain and South Africa, working in Johannesburg and Cape Town.
-She later moved back to the United States, settling in Los Angeles.
+Mlambo has a twin brother and an older sister who is also an actress.
+She pursued her tertiary education in the United States and has lived in Los Angeles, Texas, New York, Spain and South Africa.

 Mlambo studied French and Spanish at Southern Methodist University and has a dance background.

 Career

 Modeling

 Mlambo started modeling in her late teens and has been the face of Nivea campaigns across Africa.
 Her modeling work has taken her across Europe, and in 2007, Mlambo was the second princess in Miss Zim-USA 2007.